lenkowskiadam/framework-example/README.md

 * To run all tests select 'tests' in top menu and click play button.

 ## Change browser
-* By default tests are run on Chrome browser, to change for Firefox go to 'AbstractTest' and change from 'Chrome' to 'Firefox' in 'String browserName'.
+* By default tests are run on Chrome browser, to change for Firefox go to 'tests.AbstractTest' and change from 'Chrome' to 'Firefox' in 'String browserName'.

 ## Reports
 * Reports are provided by Allure